AvolitesLtd/TitanManual/docs/effects/shape-generator.md

 The sequence of the shape across the fixtures is controlled by the order in which you selected the fixtures when you created the shape.
-You can edit the order by selecting \[Fixture Order\] in the Shape Edit menu.
+You can edit the order by selecting <Keys.SoftKey>Fixture Order</Keys.SoftKey> in the Shape Edit menu.

 1. If the right hand wheel isn't showing Spread, press \[Adjust Speed, Size and Spread\]

-2. Control the **Spread** of the shape using the right hand wheel, or to set in terms of Phase, press \[Adjust Spread, Phase and Offset\] and use the middle wheel.
+2. Control the **Spread** of the shape using the right hand wheel, or to set in terms of Phase, press <Keys.SoftKey>Adjust Spread, Phase and Offset</Keys.SoftKey> and use the middle wheel.

 Spread = **12** *(Phase = 30 degrees)*: